Hargrave, Suffolk

 Hargrave is a village and civil parish in the West Suffolk district of Suffolk in eastern England, located about 7 miles (10 km) away from south west of Bury St Edmunds.
-Lying at the crossroads from Ousden and Lady's Green (west) and Chevington (east).
-Barrow, Suffolk (north) and Wickhambrook (in the south).
+It lies at the crossroads from Ousden and Lady's Green (west), Chevington (east), Barrow, Suffolk (north), and Wickhambrook (in the south).

 The village has approximately 120 dwellings, two churches and a village hall (built and funded by the village).